zhaoboly/bookmarklet/README.md

 #  Instant QR Code for Mobile phone
 This bookmarklet will generate a QR code of the page you are visiting.
-It has been tested on Chrome, irefox, Microsoft IE, Microsoft Edge, and Safari.
+It has been tested on Chrome, Firefox, Microsoft IE, Microsoft Edge, and Safari.
 <br>